sage-code/eve/manual/structure.md

 New keywords:

-* abort, will terminate the method early
+* exit,  will terminate the method early
 * solve, will continue with a forward case
 * retry, will continue with a previous case